 07 of 10

-A great movie from the 90's about "The Wonders," a Beatles-like pop band in the 60's, this one comes with an equally fun soundtrack.
+This one comes with an equally fun soundtrack.
+"That Thing You Do!" is a great movie from the '90s about "The Wonders," a Beatles-like pop band in the '60s.
 In it, Guy Patterson, played by Tom Everett Scott, seals the deal with Mr. White for the band to record with Playtone Records in a Chinese restaurant in Pittsburgh.

 08 of 10

-The Tom Hanks character usually works every Christmas in the FBI office and eats take-out Chinese food.
-It's a rather sad reality for this man estranged from his family as he pursues Leonardo DiCaprio, who is a counterfeiter and felonious imposter.Continue to 9 of 10 below.
+In this film, Tom Hanks plays a man, estranged from his family, who usually works every Christmas in the FBI office and eats takeout Chinese food.
+He lives in this rather sad state of existence as he pursues Leonardo DiCaprio, who is a counterfeiter and felonious imposter.Continue to 9 of 10 below.

 09 of 10